Different Types of Scleroderma and How to Treat

 Scleroderma cannot be cured.
 However, you can receive the best treatment center for scleroderma, which can reduce symptoms and enhance the quality of life.

 Scleroderma has different types.
 It can sometimes simply have an impact on a person’s skin.
-But scleroderma damages digestive systems, internal organs, and blood vessels.
+But scleroderma damages the digestive systems, internal organs, and blood vessels.
 Systemic scleroderma is the term for this.

 1. Localized Scleroderma